opitzconsulting/orcas/_docs/en/statics-syntax.md

 ## Deviations from SQL Standard

-- Only compact notations will be supported, in which all constraints and further specifications are included in the create table statement.
+- Only compact notations are be supported, in which all constraints and further specifications are included in the create table statement.
-- Keywords will only be supported in lower case.
+- Keywords are only be supported in lower case.
-- Indizes will be expected in a create table statement, too.
-In this process, <code>create index index_name on tabellen_name ...</code><br/> will be transformed to <code>index index_name ...</code>
+- Indizes are expected in a create table statement, too.
+So, <code>create index index_name on tabellen_name ...</code><br/> should be transformed to <code>index index_name ...</code>
 -
 - The order of constraints is defined as follows:
   1. primary key
   2. check constraint
   3. unique key
   4. foreign key
-<br/> Index statements can be mixed with unique keys (e.g. to create a unique key which uses an explicitly created index).
-  5. More reserved terms: quite every static term from the SQL syntax is reserved (e.g. "table", "create", "varchar2").
+- More reserved terms: quite every static term from the SQL syntax is reserved (e.g. "table", "create", "varchar2").
 All reserved terms are not allowed to occur as a name.
 E.g. A column called timestamp is possible in SQl, but not in Orcas.
 You can easily avoid this limitation, by capitalize these terms (e.g. "TIMESTAMP").
 Of course, terms reserved by SQL are not possible with this.

 ### Syntax